ereOn/csodium/README.md

 `csodium` aims to be compatible with `pysodium`, but there is **no syncing** of any kind between the two projects as of now, so their APIs might diverge in the future.

+## Python 2 support on Windows

+Sadly, `libsodium` hasn't been supporting Visual Studio 2008 for a while and this is required to make binary packages for Python 2.7 on Windows.
+If you know of a simple way to compile `libsodium` using *Visual Studio for Python* that doesn't prevent upgrading `libsodium`, please contribute !

 ## Installation